Renderer

 renderer.write_to_buffer

-renderer.write_to_buffer(primitive_topology: integer, vertices: table, indices: table) -> draw_command
+renderer.write_to_buffer(primitive_topology: integer, vertices: table, indices: table, texture: texture, z_index: number) -> draw_command

 • primitive_topology (integer) – Specifies the type of primitive to be rendered.
 It determines how the vertices will be connected (e.g., triangles, lines, etc.).